 COMMON GROUND

 COMMON GROUND is a three-day cultural art experience at The Stutz that explores transformation, identity, and imagination through contemporary artists shaped by lineage, migration, and lived experience.
+Join us in Studio B-295 on the 2nd floor.

 Friday, March 6th - 4:30-9 PM